Gubydal/Sora-Webapp/README.md

 ## Highlights
 - **Document ingestion** – Extracts clean text from uploaded PDFs using `pdf-parse` with whitespace normalization.
-- **AI slide planning** – Uses the Longcat/OpenAI stack to outline 3‑6 slides with headlines, bullets, and optional chart hints.
+- **AI slide planning** – Uses the Longcat API to outline 3‑6 slides with headlines, bullets, and optional chart hints.
 - **Branded slide visuals** – Renders SVG → PNG slides locally with `resvg`, pulling supporting art from Supabase storage when configured.
 - **Automatic narration** – Generates per-slide voiceovers via ElevenLabs and stitches them into a single track.
 - **Deterministic video render** – Builds videos locally with `ffmpeg-static`/`fluent-ffmpeg`; no third-party renderers.